ef1500/phonebrute/readme.md

 `pip install -r requirements.txt`

 After that finishes, go ahead and run
-`python phonebrute.py -h` this should show you all of the options.
+`python phonebrute.py -h` to show all of the options.

 ```
 >python phonebrute.py -h